allo-protocol/allo-v2/contracts/modules/README.md

 **Note:** we already have a contract like this which needs to be extended during the module development.

-## 2. Unified Access through Internal Getters and Setters
+## 2. Unified Access through Internal Hooks, Getters and Setters

+- Implement `beforeAllocation`, `afterAllocation`, `beforeRegistration`, `afterRegistration` hooks to enable a better cross module communication.
 - Enable cross-module data access via internal getter and setter functions defined in the base contract.
 - These functions must be uniquely implemented by each module category for consistent data manipulation.